segmentio/segment-docs/src/connections/destinations/catalog/snapboard/index.md

 You can then create any tool you want by hooking up the data to the cards/components (inputs, sliders, tables, charts, forms, todos, calendars, gallery, etc).

 This destination is maintained by Snapboard.
-For any issues with the destination, please [reach out to their team](mailto:calum@snapboard.io).
+For any issues with the destination, [contact their team](mailto:calum@snapboard.io).

 > note "Note:"
 > The Snapboard Destination is currently in beta, which means that they are still actively developing the destination.
 This doc was last updated on March 2, 2020.
-If you are interested in joining their beta program or have any feedback to help improve the Snapboard Destination and its documentation, please [let  their team know](mailto:calum@snapboard.io)!
+If you are interested in joining their beta program or have any feedback to help improve the Snapboard Destination and its documentation, [let their team know](mailto:calum@snapboard.io)!

 ## Getting Started